ProjectNighthold/NightholdCore/README.md

 ## Introduction

-NightholdCore is an *MMORPG* Framework for Legion 7.3.5 (26972) based on the uwow.biz core that was leaked in early 2020.
+NightholdCore is an *MMORPG* Framework for Legion 7.3.5 (26972) based on the uwow.biz core that was leaked in early 2020, this core and code has passed hand to hand to much people, even greedy people sell it (something not correct because if the base code is under GPL laws, you must share any change you make in it, thats the reason i can share it).

 NightholdCore itself has been created from an old version of TrinityCore, and is a *MMORPG* Framework based mostly in C++.